 The ratios are based on weight.

-2:1 ratio – this is two parts chocolate to one part cream.
+This is two parts chocolate to one part cream.
 So, 8 ounces of chocolate to 4 ounces of heavy cream.
 This ganache is used for rolling into truffles.

-1:2 ratio – this is one part chocolate to two parts heavy cream.
+This is one part chocolate to two parts heavy cream.
 So, 4 ounces of chocolate to 8 ounces of heavy cream.
 This ganache is best used as a thin glaze.

 It's important to use each chocolate ganache when it's at the right temperature.
 This will vary depending on what you are making.